NickRucinski/actions-test/documentation/docs/requirements/features-and-requirements.md

 ## Nonfunctional Requirements
 ### Performance
-- The system's performance for providing suggestions should be with 5 seconds of the normal Copilot experince
+- The system's performance for providing suggestions should be with 5 seconds of the normal Copilot experience
 ### Statistics
 - The system should provide a portal to easily access statistics
 ### User Experience